timewave-computer/neutron-cross-chain-vault-deployment/README.md

 # Neutron Cross-Chain Vault Deployment

-A production-ready cross-chain Bitcoin vault system built on the Valence Protocol that enables users to deposit WBTC on Ethereum while generating yield on Neutron through Mars Protocol lending and Supervaults.
+A production-ready cross-chain vault system built on the Valence Protocol that enables users to deposit selected denoms on Ethereum while generating yield on Neutron through Mars Protocol lending and Supervaults.

 ## Architecture